 So why buy cold lists in an effort to reach your prospects?
 They're just as busy as you.

-SaaS solution buyers tend to be senior, and have very little time.
+SaaS solution decision makers are often fairly senior, and have very little time.
 It's not always easy to reach them even when they've expressed an interest in your company, let alone cold.

 Cold lists are a shortcut that doesn't work, and those of us who have been in the industry for a while have seen this first-hand.
 There are no marketing shortcuts worth taking.